-It is important to note that Figure 2 shows the components (of each entity) that pertain to integrity verification and network security established through interfaces defined as part of the work-scope of the TNC.
+It is important to note that Figure 2 shows the functions (of each role) that pertain to integrity verification and network security established through interfaces defined as part of the work-scope of the TNC.
 The TNC Architecture does not preclude other components that implement other functions pertaining to network access control, and networking and security in general.
 For example, the Network Access Authority (NAA) could be implemented as just an additional component within a RADIUS Server within a given 802.1X usage, with the RADIUS Server also obtaining other policy-related information from other sources (e.g. other servers).
-As such, it is important for the reader to understand that the components of each entity in the TNC Architecture are not the only components implementing security and network connection management.
+As such, it is important for the reader to understand that the functions of each role in the TNC Architecture are not the only components implementing security and network connection management.